 The next year, Naomi reached an important landmark.
 On July 28, 2012, she won the Best Female Artist award at the Cameroon Entertainment Awards, the first of its kind for her homeland.
 Additionally, she bagged the African Female Musician of the Year award at the inaugural DMV African Entertainment Awards held on November 8, 2014.

-With a third album on the way in 2014, Naomi has continued to sharpen her skill set, demonstrating growth with each song release she uses to whet her fans’ appetite.
+Naomi has continued to sharpen her skill set, demonstrating growth with each song release she uses to whet her fans’ appetite.
 “Wa Fun Mi Shuga” (2012), a sensually kinetic song produced by Cheffy, reveals Naomi’s continued linguistic expansion to Yoruba.
 “It’s My Life” (2013), a rumbling jam from acclaimed Nigerian producer Samklef and engineered by Walta Blackson, presents the Cameroonian star with an edge, blasting away enemies of progress with her daggers of wit.
 And with “Busy Body” (2015), Naomi teams up with Blackson again for a throwback Afrobeat-inspired track about the virtues of selfless motherhood.
 She finally released her sophomore album, Long Live the Queen, in 2016.

 Naomi draws inspiration from artists from a vast array of genres.
 They include Angelique Kidjo, Whitney Houston, Michael Jackson and Janet Jackson, Mary Mary, Makoma, Mary J. Blige, Kirk Franklin, Lauryn Hill, and Erykah Badu.
 With a massive amount of talent and drive that is rarely matched, the best is yet to come for the self-styled “Queen of Bamenda.”